trailofbits/algo/README.md

 ## Configure the VPN Clients

-After Algo finishes setting up the server, you can find all the certificates and configuration files that users will need in the `config` directory.
+Certificates and configuration files that users will need are placed in the `config` directory.
 Make sure to secure these files since many contain private keys.
 All files are prefixed with the IP address of the Algo VPN server.

 ### Apple Devices

-Find the corresponding mobileconfig (Apple Profile) for the user and send it to them over AirDrop (or other secure means).
-Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices.
-Installing a profile will fully configure the VPN.
+Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop (or other secure means).
+Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices and installing a profile will fully configure the VPN.

 ### StrongSwan Clients (e.g., OpenWRT)

 Find the included user_ipsec.conf, user_ipsec.secrets, user.crt (user certificate), and user.key (private key) files and copy them to your client device.
+These may be useful if you plan to set up a point-to-point VPN with OpenWRT or other custom device.

 ### Other Devices

+Depending on the platform, you may need one or multiple of the following files.

 * ca.crt: CA Certificate
 * user_ipsec.conf: StrongSwan client configuration